 While we post a lot of content about Email Marketing, OPTIZMO is also involved in the SMS Marketing arena, supporting marketers in their compliance efforts.
-SMA marketing can provide an invaluable tool for advertisers, but like any marketing channel, there are different best practices to help drive optimal performance.
+SMS marketing can provide an invaluable tool for advertisers, but like any marketing channel, there are different best practices to help drive optimal performance.
 Here are three guidelines to employ in your SMS marketing program for maximum return.

 1. Send only when you have something to say

 In the email marketing arena, there are two schools of thought regarding regular vs. irregular email advertising efforts.
 Some email experts maintain that it is important to regularly produce content for recipients in order to stay relevant and in the readers’ minds.
 Others, however, believe that it is better to only create a campaign when the advertiser has a specific reason to reach out to recipients – such as a new product or upcoming special offer.

 In SMS marketing, determining the best message frequency is a bit less ambiguous.
 Text messages that are viewed as frivolous or unimportant to the recipient may be seen as intrusive and generally unwelcome.
 So, it is essential for marketers to only use the SMS channel to inform subscribers of real-time, immediate news and events.